HargunSingh12/HargunSingh12/README.md

 E-Commerce – Backend for an e-commerce platform.

-DevCodes – A full-fledged coding platform built with Next.js.
+DevCodes – Working on a full-fledged coding platform using Next.js.

 Tech Stack
 Languages: C++, JavaScript, Java, Python